-So I've got a riddle: When does five days of total chaos equal five days of total fun?
+July 2012 - So I've got a riddle: When does six days of total chaos equal six days of total fun?

 That's easy!
-When you log those five days in a Palm Desert Marriott villa with your six grandkids-ages 8-12!
+When you log those six days in a Palm Desert Marriott villa with your four grandkids-ages 1-3!

-Here's the typical morning run-down: At the top of the show is a power breakfast (waffles; sausage; hash browns, muffins), followed by the shuttle bus ride to the Desert Springs Hotel to feed the ducks.
+Here's the typical morning run-down: Waffles (topped with lots of maple syrup) and bananas are followed by the shuttle bus ride to the Desert Springs Hotel to feed the ducks and scope out the flamingos (and to take a trip or two in the elevators).